raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 The external seam is intentionally small:

 - admins create and inspect runs through DRF endpoints,
-- `PipelineDefinition` validates approved pipeline metadata,
+- `PipelineDefinition` defines the base interface for approved pipelines,
 - Celery executes a pipeline-owned `chain`/`chord` Canvas for each run,
 - pipeline definitions are code-defined and reviewed,
 - nodes receive typed run context and write declared outputs.